Students are responsible for meeting graduation requirements.

 Major, Minor or Advisor Changes

-Degree-seeking students may change their academic majors and minors by completing a change of major form and return it to the appropriate College office.
+Degree-seeking students may change their academic majors and minors by completing a change of major form and return it to the Registrar's Office.

-Non-degree-seeking students may apply for degree-seeking status at the Office of Admissions.
+Non-degree-seeking students may apply for degree-seeking status at the Registrar's Office.

-Those who have selected a major are assigned faculty advisors by the academic College which administers their chosen major and may request a change of advisor from the Dean of that academic College.
-Non-degree-seeking students are not assigned faculty advisors, but may seek assistance from the Advising Center.
+Those who have selected a major are assigned faculty advisors by the academic College which administers their chosen major and may request a change of advisor from the Registrar's Office.

 Students may take classes on a pass-fail basis.
 When considering that option, students should keep the following limitations in mind, however:

 - Courses that satisfy the requirements of a major, a minor, an area of concentration, or the professional education core cannot be taken on a pass-fail basis.
 Graduate courses cannot be taken on a pass-fail basis.

 - Students can only use eighteen (18) semester credits of pass-fail work in a bachelor’s degree program; they can only use nine (9) semester credits of pass-fail work in an associate or associate of applied science degree program.